PromptQuorumPromptQuorum

 How Do You Enable GPU in Ollama?

-• AMD on Linux: install ROCm 5.7+.
-Set `HSA_OVERRIDE_GFX_VERSION=11.0.0` for RX 6000-series cards if detection fails.
+• AMD on Linux: Install ROCm 5.7+.
+If detection fails, set `HSA_OVERRIDE_GFX_VERSION=11.0.0` for RX 6000-series cards.

-• Apple Silicon: Ollama uses Metal by default β€” no configuration needed.
-Confirm with `ollama ps` after starting a model; GPU layers appear in the output.
+• Apple Silicon: Ollama uses Metal by default -- no configuration needed.
+Confirm with `ollama ps` after loading a model; GPU layers appear in output.

-• Confirm whether GPU is active: run `ollama ps` while a model is loaded.
+• Confirm whether GPU is active: Run `ollama ps` while a model is loaded.
 The output shows how many layers are on GPU vs CPU.

-• Use a faster quantization: Q4_K_M is the fastest quantization that maintains acceptable quality.
+• Use faster quantization: Q4_K_M is the fastest quantization that maintains acceptable quality.
 Q8_0 is higher quality but ~30% slower.

-How Do You Set GPU Layers in Ollama?
+Set GPU Layers in Ollama

 bash